Home

 A Critical CALFED Component

 The CALFED Bay-Delta Program (CALFED), a collaborative effort of state and federal agencies, has been working for nearly a decade to find a consensus on sharing water among the environment, agriculture, and cities.
-In 2000, CALFED adopted its historic Record of Decision (ROD), which serves as the working blueprint for managing water in the Delta for decades to come.
+In 2000, CALFED adopted its historic Record of Decision (ROD).
 Recognizing the Delta Wetlands Project benefits, CALFED incorporated the project within its ROD, where it is identified as a surface storage facility that can be operational years before all others.
-CALFED is evaluating the operational feasibility and financial aspects of this project for potential purchase or lease.
+CALFED has evaluated the operational feasibility and financial aspects of this project for potential purchase or lease.

 - Top -